Optimizing the Use of Behavioral Locking for High-Level Synthesis: Experimental Results

 \subsection{Security Metric Optimization}

-This paper does not aim at evaluating the security of the obfuscation techniques (see \cite{pilato2021assure} for more information) but aims at optimizing their use for a given security metric.
-For each benchmark $s$, we computed the theoretical maximum ${H}^*_s$ of the security metric $H_s$ and the difference $\epsilon = {H}^*_s-H_s$ represents the distance between the value obtained from the exploration and the {\em ideal optimum}.
-However, for some benchmarks, it is impossible to achieve \textit{perfect output corruptibility} with $\epsilon = 0$.
+This paper does not aim at evaluating the security of the locking techniques, which is given (see \cite{pilato2021assure} for more information on the security guarantees), but aims at optimizing their use for a given security metric.
+For each benchmark $s$, we computed the theoretical maximum ${H}^*_s$ of the security metric $H_s$ and we normalized the values obtained with DSE and TAO.
+The \textit{perfect differential entropy} is thus equal to 1 but it can be impossible to be achieved for some benchmarks due to the nature of their algorithms and operations.